kevlo-cyber/third-party-risk-management/README.md

 ### A Personal Reflection

-Creating this repository forced me to distill years of experience into actionable insights.
-In doing so, I realized how much I've grown—not just technically, but in understanding the human elements that make security programs successful.
+Creating this repository forced me to distill my experience and time as a risk analyst into actionable insights.
+In doing so, I realized how much I've grown, not just technically, but in understanding the human elements that make security programs successful.

 I'm proud of the vendors I've helped improve, the risks I've helped organizations navigate, and the small part I've played in securing healthcare technology.
-But I'm most proud of evolving from someone who saw only risks to someone who sees opportunities—opportunities to enable innovation while protecting what matters.
+But I'm most proud of evolving from someone who saw only risks to someone who sees opportunities, opportunities to enable innovation while protecting what matters.

 ### The Work Continues